szilard/benchm-ml/README.md

 The main conclusion here is that is is trivial to train linear models even for *n* = 10M rows virtually in any of these tools on a single machine.
 H2O and VW are the most memory efficient (VW needs only 1 observation in memory at a time therefore is the ultimately scalable solution).
 H2O and VW are also the fastest.
-H2O, VM and the Python implementation seems to be the most accurate (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically).
+H2O, VW and the Python implementation seems to be the most accurate (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically).
+However, these differences will start to really matter only for larger sizes, say 100 million rows and beyond.

+Note that the linear models' accuracy increases only a little from 100K to 1M and it is virtually the same for 1M and 10M.
+This is because the simple linear structure can be extracted already from a smaller dataset and a larger dataset does not contain additional information (in this projection).
+On the other hand, more complex models such as random forests can further improve with increasing data size.
+Nevertheless, one needs to pay a price in increasing computational time for these more complex models.